 linkCreate tagged PDF files

 Using PDFTron SDK, you can already create tagged PDF.
 For example, with our Logical Structure Sample Project, you can explore the structure and content of a tagged PDF, embed information such as read order and alternative text for images, and display that information in a console window.

 The main enemy, however, remains time.
 Tagging PDFs manually is tedious work.
 And with literally billions of PDF out there -- and with governments around the world increasingly legislating-in accessibility standards -- there has to be a better way than poring through each document.

 We’ve explored ways that would let customers improve PDF tagging.
 One method, a bit more involved, uses C++.
 If you need to quickly tag PDFs, you can start your analysis with ‘pdftron.PDF.TextExtractor’ and ‘pdftron.PDF.ElementReader’.

-Another tool to accelerate PDF tagging is PDFGenie -- our 2nd generation document understanding technology.
+Another tool to accelerate PDF tagging is PDFTron.AI -- our next generation document understanding technology.
 It lets you extract table, text and reading-order from PDF as HTML or XML.

-To see whether this project may work for you, you can download a trial of PDFGenie today.
-Just unzip the archive and you are ready to go.
-The only demo limitation is that certain words in extracted text are replaced with a ‘demo string’.
+To see whether this project may work for you, you can try our online demo today.
+Just upload a PDF and you are ready to go.
+The only demo limitation is that only the first ten pages are used.

 linkViewing PDF files

 The source code for Xodo, PDFTron's end-user showcase app, is included in our Android and iOS PDF SDKs.
 It has number of accessibility features that developers can use to build apps for assistive technology, including reflow, custom color modes, and text extraction.